oversizedhat/plantuml-watcher/README.md

 Supports passing along additional flags to the plantuml jar.

 Useful ones like for example:
-**-tsvg** : Generate images using SVG format instead of the default PNG **-progress** : Print the duration of complete diagrams processing **-verbose** : Have log information
+**-tsvg** : Generate images using SVG format instead of the default PNG.
+**-progress** : Print the duration of complete diagrams processing.
+**-verbose** : Have log information.
-**-duration** : Print the duration of complete diagrams processing **-h[help]** : Will give you the full list.
+**-duration** : Print the duration of complete diagrams processing.
+**-h[help]** : Will give you the full list.
 Note that some of them wont work because off headless.

 And you can add:
-**--draw-on-add** to draw all watched on launch **--recursive** include subfolders
+**--draw-on-add** to draw all watched on launch
+**--recursive** include subfolders

 ##### Advanced usage example